rust-lang/book/src/ch03-02-data-types.md

 {{#rustdoc_include ../listings/ch03-common-programming-concepts/no-listing-15-invalid-array-access/src/main.rs}}
 ```

-Running this code using `cargo run` produces the following result:
+Building this code using `cargo build` produces the following result:

 ```console
 {{#include ../listings/ch03-common-programming-concepts/no-listing-15-invalid-array-access/output.txt}}
 ```

+When the compiler can prove that invalid array access occurs, it will fail to compile.
-The compilation didn’t produce any errors, but the program resulted in a
+However, there are some cases where the compilation won't produce any errors, but the
-*runtime* error and didn’t exit successfully.
-When you attempt to access an
+program itself will fail with a runtime error and won't exit successfully.

-element using indexing, Rust will check that the index you’ve specified is less
+At runtime, when you attempt to access an element using indexing, Rust will check that
-than the array length.
-If the index is greater than or equal to the array
+the index you’ve specified is less than the array length.
+If the index is greater than
-length, Rust will panic.
+or equal to the array length, Rust will panic.

 This is the first example of Rust’s safety principles in action.
 In many
 low-level languages, this kind of check is not done, and when you provide an
 incorrect index, invalid memory can be accessed.
 Rust protects you against this
+kind of error by not allowing the program to compile, or it might panic at runtime
+if the error could not be identified at compile-time, which would immediately exit
-kind of error by immediately exiting instead of allowing the memory access and
+the program instead of allowing the invalid memory access to occur.
-continuing.
 Chapter 9 discusses more of Rust’s error handling.

 [comparing-the-guess-to-the-secret-number]:
 ch02-00-guessing-game-tutorial.html#comparing-the-guess-to-the-secret-number